 - Several pairs of shorts.

-- Bathing suit for flower baths and swimming in our pond.
+- Bathing suit for flower swimming in our pond.

 - Long comfortable pants to wear in ceremony.